Common Mediation Questions

 Is mediation different than arbitration?

-Mediation and arbitration are similar processes, with one really significant difference.
-A mediator typically doesn't have authority to make a decision without the approval of both parties.
-An arbitrator, on the other hand, is more like a judge and has the authority to make a decision over both parties without their consent.
-Consequently, since the stakes are higher in arbitration, it typically follows a more court-like process with formal rules, the calling of witnesses, presentation of evidence, formal arguments, etc.
+Mediation and arbitration are similar alternative dispute resolution (ADR) processes, with one significant difference.
+A mediator acts as a facilitator so that the parties can reach a settlement on their own terms.
+So, a mediator typically doesn't have the authority to make a decision without the approval of both parties.
+On the other hand, an arbitrator is more like a judge and has the power to decide the matter.
+With arbitration, the parties gave consent for the arbitrator to issue a ruling when they approved the arbitration agreement as part of their contract.
+Since the stakes are higher, arbitration typically follows a more court-like process with:

-Arbitration is more common between large businesses and consumers where, as part of buying or using a product, consumers sign agreements saying they will arbitrate disputes rather than go to court.
-Some courts allow this, while others find this fundamentally unfair because arbitration rules are often set up to favor businesses.
+Arbitration is more common between large businesses and consumers.
+It's common for consumers, as part of buying or using a product, to sign agreements saying they'll arbitrate disputes rather than go to court.
+Some courts allow this.
+Other courts find this type of agreement fundamentally unfair if the arbitration rules appear set up to favor businesses.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help